Twingamerdudes/Lua-For-NEM/README.md

 ## Intro
 Welcome to Lua for NEM.
 A mod that adds lua to NEM along with some cool other features.
 ## Setup
+First download the zip file from the latest release and extract it.

-First drag the Assembly-CSharp.dll and MoonSharp.Interpreter.dll into (your M:PN folder)/Madness Project Nexus_Data/Managed folder.
+Then drag the Assembly-CSharp.dll and MoonSharp.Interpreter.dll into (your M:PN folder)/Madness Project Nexus_Data/Managed folder.

 Then in you're custom stuff folder (if you do not have it, then you will need to install NEM, then go back to step 1) create a lua, cutscenes, models, and audio folder inside of it.